-- If T is one of the type parameters for which inferences are being made, S is added to the set of inferences for that type parameter. - Otherwise, if S and T are references to the same generic type, inferences are made from each type argument in S to each corresponding type argument in T. - Otherwise, if S and T are tuple types with the same number of elements, inferences are made from each element type in S to each corresponding element type in T. - Otherwise, if T is a union or intersection type: - First, inferences are made from S to each constituent type in T that isn't simply one of the type parameters for which inferences are being made. - If the first step produced no inferences then if T is a union type and exactly one constituent type in T is simply a type parameter for which inferences are being made, inferences are made from S to that type parameter. - Otherwise, if S is a union or intersection type, inferences are made from each constituent type in S to T. - Otherwise, if S and T are object types, then for each member M in T:
+- If T is one of the type parameters for which inferences are being made, S is added to the set of inferences for that type parameter. - Otherwise, if S and T are references to the same generic type, inferences are made from each type argument in S to each corresponding type argument in T. - Otherwise, if T is a union or intersection type: - First, inferences are made from S to each constituent type in T that isn't simply one of the type parameters for which inferences are being made. - o If the first step produced no inferences then if T is a union type and exactly one constituent type in T is simply a type parameter for which inferences are being made, inferences are made from S to that type parameter. - Otherwise, if S is a union or intersection type, inferences are made from each constituent type in S to T. - Otherwise, if S and T are object types, then for each member M in T: - o If M is a property and S contains a property N with the same name as M, inferences are made from the type of N to the type of M. - o If M is a call signature and a corresponding call signature N exists in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are

-- If M is a property and S contains a property N with the same name as M, inferences are made from the type of N to the type of M. - If M is a call signature and a corresponding call signature N exists in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - If M is a construct signature and a corresponding construct signature N exists in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - If M is a string index signature and S contains a string index signature N, inferences are made from the type of N to the type of M. - If M is a numeric index signature and S contains a numeric index signature N, inferences are made from the type of N to the type of M. - If M is a numeric index signature and S contains a string index signature N, inferences are made from the type of N to the type of M.
+- made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a construct signature and a corresponding construct signature N exists in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a string index signature and S contains a string index signature N, inferences are made from the type of N to the type of M. - o If M is a numeric index signature and S contains a numeric index signature N, inferences are made from the type of N to the type of M. - o If M is a numeric index signature and S contains a string index signature N, inferences are made from the type of N to the type of M.